Louise Russell

 Ways of Knowing

-Looking for a Place to Land
+A Place to Land

 Every Square Inch is a companion series with the J9 Suite using digital color images.
 These photographs come from a desire to know every square inch of the ranch, a longing to remember everything there, and fears of the human and natural events that may damage it.
 I collect botanicals.
 Their beauty surprises me.
 The possibility of their disappearance urges me to create an impossible photographic archive of the totality of this place.
 I press the botanicals to save them from a future thief.
 I'm creating a plant atlas and the botanical pressings are carefully placed on some photographs, the images an expression of the land and seed packets.
 This ongoing series began in 2005.
 It revels in the atmosphere of the ranch and attempts to create a thorough record of the place.

 The Parks and Garden series is an homage to the people who have created and protect our land.
-I search for places that express open and conditional time, where both the past, present, and future are felt, where many moments are captured, where a sense of the universal may be experienced, and where respect for life and the land that supports us exists.
+I search for places that express open and unconditional time, where both the past, present, and future are felt, where many moments are captured, where a sense of the universal may be experienced, and where respect for life and the land that supports us exists.

 Land Marks, a photo-based assemblage series, does not idealize the nature of cities, does not provide meditative vistas, nor does it speak to the romantic sublime.
 These works look at small areas on the street and sidewalk and their link to our industrial-based lifestyle.
 Combining photographic documents of the street with objects, I aim to create a view that inspires us to ponder our lifestyles and imagine other possibilities.